My Taiwanese print debut

 Six months ago, I was asked to write something for a magazine…

-Language Interaction (新語訊) is a magazine published by Taipei Language Institute (TLI), where I’ve been studying Chinese part-time for more than a year.
+Language Interaction is a magazine published by TLI, where I’ve been studying Chinese part-time.

 I was asked to contribute an article about learning Chinese, interacting with locals, and starting a business in Taiwan.
 And to provide language-learning tips (which, as a mediocre student, I’m really not qualified to do).